bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 201

-2. Scenario 2: User is logged in and tries to add a comment to the task that does not exists
+2. Scenario 2: User is logged in and tries to add a comment to the task that does not exist
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 *  Create POST request to `{{BASE_URL}}api/tasks/not_task_id/comments`
 * In the Body add: